digamesystems/test_websocket_client/README.md

 Uses the WebSockets library by Markus Sattler https://github.com/Links2004/arduinoWebSockets

-(It's available through the Arduino Liberary Manager)
+(It's available through the Arduino Library Manager)

 Edit the network credentials in network.h to match your setup.